octobercms/docs/3.x/markup/filter/resize.md

 <img src="{{ 'banner.jpg'|resize(800, 600, { filename: true }) }}" />
 ```

-The `filename` option also supports a custom filename.
+The `filename` option also supports a custom filename as a string.
 The filename should not contain an extension since the original one is used.

 ```twig
 <img src="{{ 'banner.jpg'|resize(800, 600, { filename: 'my-seo-friendly-name' }) }}" />